-A few weeks ago I wrote a blog post that discussed how people in the past predicted the future and I promised a sequel.
-Here it is with another sequel to follow.
+A while back, I wrote a blog post that discussed how people in the past predicted the future, and I promised a sequel.
+Here it is, with another sequel to follow.

 Back in 1895, several prominent newspaper editors were asked to speculate on what newspapers would look like in the 20th Century.
 Some of their predictions were quite uncanny, and some were, well, a bit off the mark.